calin-marian/GoogleSupportedLanguages/README.md

 ```

 If the provided language code is not part of the supported list, an InvalidArgumentException is thrown.
+Also you can then typehint the parameter to the interface \GoogleSupportedLanguages\Language\LanguageInterface

 ## Installing the library.
 ```shell